Recipe Snapshot

 - Preheat the oven to 325°F.

-- Transfer the croutons to a baking sheet and bake until toasted for 8 to 10 minutes, stirring once about halfway through the cooking time.
-Remove from the oven and set aside to cool.
+- Spread the bread cubes on a baking sheet and bake until lightly toasted, 8 to 10 minutes, stirring once halfway through.
+Set aside to cool.

-- Toss the lettuce, onion, Swiss cheese, ham, and olives in a large salad bowl.
-Pour the dressing over the salad, sprinkle with grated Parmesan, and toss again to combine.
+- Combine the lettuce, onion, Swiss cheese, ham, and olives in a large salad bowl.

 Notes